ISO 27001:2022 explained: requirements, key changes and implementation strategies

 6. Implementation & Certification

-Implementing ISO 27001 is generally voluntary and not legally required for most companies.
-However, it can become de facto mandatory for operators of critical infrastructures (KRITIS) or through contractual obligations in the supply chain to demonstrate compliance with legal duties of care.
+The implementation of ISO 27001 is essentially voluntary and not legally required for most companies.
+However, it may become mandatory for operators of critical infrastructure (KRITIS) or due to contractual obligations in the supply chain in order to demonstrate compliance with legal due diligence obligations.

-Yes, for ISO 27001 compliance, ongoing awareness and training measures must be demonstrated.
-Control 6.3 explicitly requires that all employees and relevant contractual partners are adequately trained and understand their responsibility for information security, which must be proven through documentation.
-A Human Risk Management Dashboard supports this by recording training progress and behavioural changes and making them available for the audit.
+Yes, ongoing awareness and training measures must be demonstrated in order to comply with ISO 27001:2022.
+Control 6.3 explicitly requires that all employees and relevant contractors are adequately trained and understand their responsibility for information security, which must be documented.

 ISO 27001 differs from SOC 2 primarily in its focus: ISO 27001 is an international standard for establishing an ISMS, while SOC 2 is a US-focused audit report for service providers.
 While ISO specifies how to manage security, SOC 2 audits whether defined controls were effective over a period of time.

-ISO 27001 is so important in cybersecurity because it transforms security from a technical state into a managed process.
-It forces organisations to continuously assess and holistically address risks – from IT infrastructure to human behaviour – rather than just installing firewalls on a case-by-case basis.
+ISO 27001 is so important in cyber security because it transforms security from a technical condition into a controlled process.
+It forces organisations to continuously assess risks and treat them holistically – from IT infrastructure to human behaviour – instead of just installing firewalls at specific points.

-An ISO 27001 certification is usually worthwhile for medium-sized enterprises when they want to act as suppliers for corporations or public-sector clients.
-It is often the ticket for tenders, massively strengthens customer trust, and structures internal growth in a security-conscious way.
+ISO 27001 certification is usually worthwhile for medium-sized companies if they want to act as suppliers for corporations or public clients.
+It is often the ticket to tenders, greatly strengthens customer confidence and structures internal growth in a security-conscious manner.

 What is ISO 27001?